Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Introduction

 \end{thm}

-The statement of this theorem is the analog to the corresponding theorem, Theorem 10.19 \cite{oh-zhu} for the case $\ell =0$.
-However the gluing analysis and its off-shell framework are of nature very different from those of \cite{oh-zhu}: In \cite{oh-zhu}, we need to \emph{rescale the target} near the nodal point of nodal Floer trajectories, while in the present paper we do not need to rescale the target but we need to \emph{renormalize} the domain variable $(\tau ,t)$ to $(\tau /\varepsilon ,t/\varepsilon )$ to obtain the limiting gradient flow of $f$ arising from the thin part of the degeneration of ${\mathcal{M}}^{\varepsilon }$ as $\varepsilon \rightarrow 0$ as done in \cite{FO}.
-The length $\ell $ of the limiting gradient trajectory is determined by the limit $\lim_{\varepsilon \rightarrow 0}\varepsilon R(\varepsilon )=\ell $, i.e, by how fast the length of thin part of degenerating Floer trajectories increases relative to the speed as $ \varepsilon \rightarrow 0$.
+The statement of this theorem is the analog to the corresponding theorem, Theorem 10.19 \cite{oh-zhu} for the case $l =0$.
+However the gluing analysis and its off-shell framework are of nature very different from those of \cite {oh-zhu}: In \cite{oh-zhu}, we need to \emph{rescale the target} near the nodal point of nodal Floer trajectories, while in the present paper we do not need to rescale the target but we need to \emph{renormalize} the domain variable $(\tau ,t)$ to $(\tau /\varepsilon ,t/\varepsilon )$ to obtain the limiting gradient flow of $f$ arising from the thin part of the degeneration of ${\mathcal{M}}^{\varepsilon }$ as $\varepsilon \rightarrow 0$ as done in \cite{FO}.
+The length $l $ of the limiting gradient trajectory is determined by the limit $\lim_{\varepsilon \rightarrow 0}\varepsilon R(\varepsilon )=l $ , i.e, by how fast the length of thin part of degenerating Floer trajectories increases relative to the speed as $\varepsilon \rightarrow 0$.
 We do not need to rescale the target $M$ unlike the case in \cite{oh-zhu}.
-This is because the presence of gradient line with \emph{non-zero} length carries enough information to recover all the solutions in ${\mathcal{M}}^{\varepsilon }$ \emph{with immersed join points} nearby the elements from ${\mathcal{M}}(K_{-}|f|K_{+};A_{-}\#A_{+})$ in Gromov-Hausdorff topology, as long as $\varepsilon $ is sufficiently small.
-On the other hand, as $l=0$ the Sobolev constant in present paper blows up which obstructs application of the same scheme which led us to blowing up target appears to be necessary as in \cite{oh-zhu}. \emph{In both cases, we need to assume that the Floer trajectories either at the nodal points or at the join point of the gradient trajectories are immersed.} It appears that without this assumption gluing analysis is much more delicate.
-The immersion condition can be achieved for a generic Floer datum under the small index conditions (Proposition \ref{immersed-joint}) which naturally enter in the construction of various operations in Floer theory.
+This is because the presence of gradient line with \emph{non-zero} length carries enough information to recover all the solutions in ${\mathcal{M}} ^{\varepsilon }$ \emph{with immersed join points} nearby the elements from ${ \mathcal{M}}(K_{-}|f|K_{+};B)$ in Gromov-Hausdorff topology, as long as $\varepsilon $ is sufficiently small.
+On the other hand, as $ l\rightarrow 0$ the Sobolev constant in present paper blows up, which obstructs the implicit function theorem (see Remark \ref{Sobolev-blow-up}), and makes blowing up target manifold $M$ appear to be necessary as in \cite {oh-zhu}. \emph{In both cases, we need to assume that the Floer trajectories either at the nodal points or at the join point of the gradient trajectories are immersed.} It appears that without this assumption gluing analysis is much more delicate.
+The immersion condition can be achieved for a generic Floer datum under the small index conditions (Proposition \ref {immersed-joint}) which naturally enter in the construction of various operations in Floer theory.